adoptium/temurin-build/docs/README.md

 ## How do I build OpenJDK in a docker image?

-If you are unwilling to pollute your host machine environment, use our docker images under the [docker] directory as follows;
-(first version builds HotSpot, second builds J9 - the final parameter can be adjusted to build whichever version you want as long as we can generate valid dockerfile for it):
+If you are unwilling to pollute your host machine environment, use our docker images under the [docker] directory as follows (first version builds HotSpot, second builds J9 - the final parameter can be adjusted to build whichever version you want as long as we can generate valid dockerfile for it):

 ```bash
 ./makejdk-any-platform.sh --docker --clean-docker-build jdk8u